The Best Thing I Ever Ate: Season 11

+Seasons 12 and 13

+According to the Cooking Channel website, episodes for seasons 12 and 13 have been produced and aired, presumably in 2021 and 2022, respectively.
+However, as of 2024, these episodes have not been posted to the Max service (current streaming service for Discovery networks), and only selected episodes of season 12 are available through their FOOD NETWORK GO and COOKING CHANNEL GO services.

 All-Star Best Thing I Ever Ate

 In 2020, the Food Network aired an eight-episode hour-long series spin-off of the show entitled All-Star Best Thing I Ever Ate, featuring the network's biggest chefs sharing both their favorite foods & locations along with some of their own recipes fitting the given subject.
 Episodes consisted of newly recorded segments and reused footage from both older episodes and (in the case of the "CHEF'S RECIPE" entries below) the presenters' cooking shows.